iNexuss5/IAGamesPlatform/README.md

 # AI Games Platform (July 30, 2025)

 This project focuses on implementing a gaming platform where users can compete both against other human players and against artificial intelligence systems.
-The complete official documentation and project report are available in in portuguese in the subfolder \Documentation:
+The complete official documentation and project report are available in portuguese in the subfolder \Documentation:

 ## How to Test?